 If you worked at any point during the last year and earned an hourly wage or salary, this means you had income.
 The question is, do you have to file a tax return?
-For anyone who worked a full-time or put in a decent amount of part-time hours, the answer is an almost guaranteed "yes."
-But what if you worked a handful of hours and made less than $1,000?
+For anyone who worked full-time or put in a decent amount of part-time hours, the answer is an almost guaranteed "yes."
+But what if you worked a handful of hours, do you have to file taxes if you make less than $1,000?

 Do You Have to File for Such a Small Amount?

 The short answer is, "It depends."
-If you worked a regular job, received a W-2 and that was the amount you earned for the entire year, then you most likely won't have to file since your exemptions would be greater than your actual tax burden.
+If you worked a regular job, received a W-2 and that was the amount you earned for the entire year, then you most likely won't have to file since your standard deduction would be greater than your actual tax burden.
 If the income was from a Form 1099, you should consider filing.
-This is especially true if it was a 1099-MISC for miscellaneous income from self-employment because that means you probably owe federal, Social Security and Medicare taxes as both an employer and an employee.
-But like the W-2 example, your exemptions would most likely negate any taxes you might owe.
-In other words, if you didn't out-earn your personal tax exemption, you aren't going to owe any taxes.
+This is especially true if it was a 1099-MISC because taxes owed for miscellaneous income from self-employment means you are responsible for paying your own federal, Social Security and Medicare taxes.
+But like the W-2 example, your standard deduction would most likely negate any taxes you might owe.
+In other words, if you didn't out-earn this deduction, you aren't going to owe any taxes.

 Was Federal Income Tax Withheld?